TheMarlboroMan/phoodo/README.md

 ##Next steps:

+	- Style the text sections.
+	- Style the register section.
+	- Do the account validation link!.
+	- Do the login section.
+	- Figure out a way to reuse contact sections.
+		- Fill them up, real quick.
+		- In the future, add a captcha.

+##Done steps..

 	- Add a router-outlet.
 		- Load the index in the router outlet.
 		- Link from the header, with the logo and shit.
 	- Figure out a way to reuse text sections and add them.
 		- Fill up the sections, real quick.
-	- Figure out a way to reuse contact sections.
-		- Fill them up, real quick.
-		- In the future, add a captcha.
 	- Do the register section.
-	- Do the login section.